 Sclerotherapy is the most common form of treatment for spider veins, and has been widely used for decades.
 The process involves the injection of a solution that will cause the lining of the blood vessel to collapse and stick together.
 The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to be removed from your sight.

-Schedule an appointment at our office for an evaluation of your spider veins and to learn more about treatment options.
+Schedule an appointment at our office for an evaluation of your spider veins, and to learn more about your treatment options.